Batman Comic Art Coin and Medals Available on September 25

 The reverse (tails) design features Batman against the background of Gotham City while the Bat-Signal shines brightly above.
 The inscriptions are “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” “$50,” “1/2 OZ,” and “.9999 FINE GOLD” (24-karat gold coin); “BATMAN” and “JUSTICE AND COURAGE” (2.5-ounce silver medal); and “BATMAN” and “JUSTICE AND COURAGE” (one-ounce silver medal).
 Mint Medallic Artist John P. McGraw designed the reverse, which was sculpted by Mint Chief Engraver Menna.

 To complement these stunning designs, each 24-karat gold coin and silver medal is encapsulated and packaged in a presentation case and is accompanied by a Certificate of Authenticity (COA).
-The 24-karat gold coin and the 2.5-ounce silver medal will each have a numbered COA, indicating the order in which the item was minted.
+The 24-karat gold coin and the 2.5-ounce silver medal will each have a numbered COA.

 A Product Subscription Program is available for the one-ounce silver medal.
 Subscriptions are limited to five medals per household (household limits subject to change).
 Sign up once and you will receive the next product released in the series after the date of your registration, then continue to receive products until you end your subscription or until the series ends.
 For additional details about subscriptions, visit here.